What Is a Freeze Dryer?

 Here are a few important terms related to freeze dryers.
 For a comprehensive list see our freeze drying terminology page.

-Multi-component mixtures which do not crystallize and do not have a eutectic point.
-They turn into a ‘glass.’
+- Amorphous: Multi-component mixtures which do not crystallize and do not have a eutectic point.
+They turn into a ‘glass."
+Freeze drying needs to be performed below the glass transition temperature.

 - Loss of physical structure